AlecThomson/arrakis/README.md

-# RACS
+# SPICE-RACS
+Spectra and Polarization In Cutouts of Extragalactic Sources from RACS

-Processing RACS data
+Scripts for processing polarizaed RACS data products.